ocaml/ocaml.org/data/rss/janestreet/what-the-interns-have-wrought-2016.md

 featured:
 ---

-<p>Now that the interns have mostly gone back to school, it’s a good time to look
+<p>Now that the interns have mostly gone back to school, it&rsquo;s a good time to look
 back at what they did while they were here.
-We had a bumper crop – more than 30 dev interns between our London, New York and Hong Kong offices – and they worked on just about every corner of our code-base.</p>
+We had a bumper crop &ndash; more than 30 dev interns between our London, New York and Hong Kong offices &ndash; and they worked on just about every corner of our code-base.</p>